 Most people would agree that money can’t buy happiness, but it does buy Starbucks coffee, tickets to the movies, and lots of other things that college students enjoy.
 Money also buys food and books and a lot of other things that college students need.
 One challenge that students often face is navigating the distinction between what we want and what we really need, and this challenge is amplified when there is barely enough money in our budget for the essentials without those little luxuries that we would like to have.

-In the current economic climate, many families are struggling with family finances and making the investment in their children’s university education.
+In the current economic climate, many families are struggling with their finances and making the investment in their children’s university education.
 Frequently, students are expected to contribute substantially to their own educational costs through financial aid packages, summer jobs, part-time employment during the academic year, and taking out loans.
 In some cases, students are paying for their tuition and college expenses largely or completely on their own.
 For these students, the image of the “broke college student” living on ramen noodles can be uncomfortably close to reality at times.

 Tips for Navigating Personal Finances on Campus:

 - If you get a disbursement from a student loan at the start of the semester, that lump sum may look big on your bank balance statement but remember it is intended to last you the entire semester.
 Many new students aren’t thinking about running out of money in September and do not monitor their spending, so that “suddenly” it is the end of November and they realize that they don’t have much left in their account to get through to final exams.
-Ouch.

 Social Considerations Regarding Spending:

-- There will likely be times during college when you are trying harder to save money, and your friends will likely also have those times as well.
+- There will likely be times during college when you are trying harder to save money, and your friends will likely also have those times.
 When friendship groups can be sensitive to the reality that some members of the group have less spending money than others at any given time, it makes it easier for anyone to point out a trend of going to more expensive places and suggest other options that would be easier on everyone’s wallet.
 If the goal is to spend time with friends, keeping costs down is a great way of making sure you don’t lose out on having fun with them or make anyone in your group feel excluded.

 Money Saving Ideas for College Students:

 - Cooking at home is often cheaper than eating out.
 If you don’t have access to a car and need groceries, consider finding a group of roommates or friends who would like to split the cost of a grocery delivery service like Peapod.
-Farmers’ Markets can also be an affordable option.
+Farmers Markets can also be an affordable option.

-- Consider places that sell household products you need at lower prices than even Target or Walmart.
+- Consider places that sell household products at lower prices than even Target or Walmart.
 For example, you can get trash bags and cleaning supplies at most dollar stores that are comparable to items that cost 2-3 times as much in other stores.
 They sell school supplies too.
 Local options include Dollar Tree, Family Dollar, and Five Below.

 At the Counseling Center, we understand that personal and family finances can be major stressors for students.
 We offer support in a range of ways, from helping students navigate resources available on campus to providing a safe place to talk about feelings and ways to navigate sticky social situations.
 Our Relationships groups can also be another outlet for students to be able to share with each other how economic stress impacts them and to receive support from others who can relate to their experiences.
 If financial stress is ever an issue, we are here to help.
-Please call or stop by the Counseling Center for an appointment.
+Please call or stop by the Counseling Center to schedule an appointment.